Cognitive decline does not erase a person’s identity, dignity, or capacity for meaning.

 Loving someone deeply gives you courage.

-At the same time, dementia can feel stressful and emotionally exhausting.
+I know firsthand how caring for someone with dementia can feel stressful and emotionally exhausting.

 Managing appointments.